alice12349876/Feistel-Cipher/WORKLOG.md

 Si Ying: Worked on Variations and Weaknesses

 ## May 23rd, Monday
-Alice: Worked on History and Strengths\
+Alice: Worked on History and Strengths. \
 Si Ying: Worked on Variations and Weaknesses

 ## May 24th, Tuesday